open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-organization-for-a-touchpoint">Get the organization for the touchpoint</a> and map to the organization's `.contactPoint.telephone`
+[Get the organization for the touchpoint](operations.md#get-the-organization-for-a-touchpoint) and map to the organization's `.contactPoint.telephone`

 ```xml
 <cac:Contact>